 Arisaema flavum, photographed near Tok Tso Lake, Lhatze, Tibet.
 (Photo copyright © by Kaj Halberg)

 Formerly, Lancea tibetica was regarded as belonging to the figwort family (Scrophulariaceae), later the lopseed family (Phrymaceae).
 However, the genera Lancea and Mazus have now been moved to the family Mazaceae, which was established in 2011.
-Lancea tibetica is widely distributed in Central Asia, growing in grasslands and fallow fields between 3,000 and 4,800 metres altitude.
+Lancea tibetica is widely distributed in Central Asia, growing in grasslands and fallow fields between 3,000 and 4,800 m altitude.

 Lancea tibetica, encountered in the Imja Tse Valley, Khumbu, eastern Nepal.
 (Photo copyright © by Kaj Halberg)